J1u2a3n9/N_Puzzle_AStart/README.md

 With 8-puzzle the maximum number of expanded states (11964 states) was obtained with heuristic 1 and the minimum number of expanded states (1010 states) was obtained with heuristic 3.

+The heuristic that finds the solution the fastest is h3 because the minimum execution time is 0.0348482590 seconds.
+And the maximum execution time is h2 with 1.3225256760 seconds.

 ![8time](https://user-images.githubusercontent.com/65575674/133536231-8bdd0364-dd2b-486a-95a6-e2c855dfd748.png)

 ## 15-puzzle

 With 15-puzzle the maximum number of expanded states (39041 states) was obtained with heuristic 2 and the minimum number of expanded states (8 states) was obtained with heuristic 1.

+The heuristic that finds the solution the fastest is h1 because the minimum execution time is 0.0002870 seconds And the maximum execution time is performed by h2 with 5.7048482880 seconds.

 ![133536270-580b18ea-dc57-4149-a81d-89708cd3d8a0](https://user-images.githubusercontent.com/74753713/133538555-f220664b-c890-42ca-928f-879841ca0985.png)